kayaozan/product_similarity_search/README.md

 Then I thought, why not use an object detection model to process them?
 I figured I was also going to need it to process images the user will send.
 So the search for an object detector began.

 ### Object Detection
 I've examined a lot of object detection models.
-Some of them was able to detect shoes in images if they are worn by a person, but all of them failed to detect them mostly in close-up images, so are most of the dataset.
+Some of them was able to detect shoes in images if they are worn by a person, but all of them failed to detect them mostly in close-up shots, so are most of the dataset.

 I was about to give up and train my own model, then I found YOLO, specifically the [YOLOv8](https://docs.ultralytics.com/datasets/detect/open-images-v7/) trained on [Open Images Dataset](https://storage.googleapis.com/openimages/web/index.html).

 I'd tried YOLO before, but this one in particular was able to detect every single one of the shoes in the images.

 ### Feature Extraction
-Once the shoes are detected in images, they are cropped are ready to be preprossed before similarity check.
+Once the shoes are detected in images, they are cropped and ready to be preprossed before similarity check.
 At this point, a feature extraction model is needed.

 I considered using YOLO for extracting features.
 That would also mean running one model instead of two, lowering the resources used, but I experienced that the features extracted by YOLO was unsatisfactory.